IBM-Cloud/docs/manageapps/secapps.md

   **Enable request of client certificate**

-    If you enable this option, a user who tries to access an SSL protected domain is requested to provide a client side certificate.
+    If you enable this option, a user who tries to access an SSL protected domain is requested to provide a client-side certificate.
 For example, in a web browser, when a user tries to access an SSL protected domain, the web browser prompts the user to provide a client certificate for the domain.
+Use the **Client certificate trust store** file upload option to define the client-side certificates that you allow to access your custom domain.

   **Note:** The custom certificate feature in {{site.data.keyword.Bluemix_notm}} domain management depends on the Server Name Indication (SNI) extension of the Transport Layer Security (TLS) protocol.
 Therefore, the client code that accesses {{site.data.keyword.Bluemix_notm}} applications protected by custom certificates must support the SNI extension in the TLS implementation.
 For more information, see [section 7.4.2 of RFC 4346](http://tools.ietf.org/html/rfc4346#section-7.4.2){:new_window}.

+  **Client certificate trust store**

+  The client certificate trust store is a file that contains the client certificates for the users that you want to allow access to your application.
+If you enable the option to request a client certificate, upload a client certificate trust store file.

+   The following types of certificates are supported in {{site.data.keyword.Bluemix_notm}}:

+      * PEM (pem, .crt, .cer, and .cert)
+	  * DER (.der or .cer )
+      * PKCS #7 (p7b, p7r, spc)

 To delete a certificate or replace an existing certificate with a new one, go to **Manage Organizations** > **Domains** > **View Certificate** to manage your certificates.